Skip to content

 from live_translations.backends.base import TranslationBackend, TranslationEntry

-from live_translations.types import LanguageCode, MsgKey
+from live_translations.types import LanguageCode, MsgKey, PluralForms

-class MyCustomBackend(TranslationBackend):
+class MyBackend(TranslationBackend):

 def get_translations(